ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/relative-uris.md

 ## Expanding/parsing JSON-LD keeping relative referencing

-[JSON-LD Expansion](https://www.w3.org/TR/json-ld-api/#expansion) can be used to resolve terms from the `@context` to absolute URIs, e.g. `http://schema.org/description`.
+[JSON-LD Expansion] can be used to resolve terms from the `@context` to absolute URIs, e.g. `http://schema.org/description`.
 This may be needed to parse [extended properties](#extending-ro-crate) or for combinations with other Linked Data.

-This algorithm would normally also expand `@id` fields based on the current [base URI](https://www.w3.org/TR/json-ld11/#base-iri) of the _RO-Crate Metadata File_, but this may be a temporary location like `file:///tmp/rocrate54/ro-crate-metadata.json`, meaning `@id`: `subfolder/` becomes `file:///tmp/rocrate54/subfolder/` after JSON-LD expansion.
+This algorithm would normally also expand `@id` fields based on the current [base URI][JSON-LD base URI] of the _RO-Crate Metadata File_, but this may be a temporary location like `file:///tmp/rocrate54/ro-crate-metadata.json`, meaning `@id`: `subfolder/` becomes `file:///tmp/rocrate54/subfolder/` after JSON-LD expansion.

 To avoid absoluting local identifiers, before expanding, augment the JSON-LD `@context` to ensure it is an array that includes `{"@base": null}`.